-I was listening to BBC Radio 2 Breakfast Show last week and the conversation centered on Buzz Aldrin and the 1960’s lunar programme.
-It started with anecdotes involving Buzz and how, if something was going wrong around him, he would complain that it was easier to travel to the moon!
+A recent conversation on BBC Radio 2 Breakfast centered on Buzz Aldrin and the 1960’s lunar programme.
+It started with anecdotes involving Buzz and how, if something was going wrong around him, he would complain that it was easier to travel to the moon.

-The presenters soon turned their attention to the truly ground breaking moon landing programme and how it captured the world’s imagination.
+Turning their attention to the truly ground breaking moon landing programme, the presenters discussed how it captured the world’s imagination.
 Comparing this with the present day, they asked “has our sense of wonder diminished?”.

 In Cooks Camden, schemes such as Alexandra Road (1959, Neave Brown) and Branch Hill (1978, Benson and Forsyth) present ground-breaking design solutions.
 Cross sections highlight a marvelous interlocking of spaces and functions, amenity space for an apartment comes in the form of a roof terrace on a neighboring property, interlocking bridges span streets and front doors for car owners are separated off into undercroft parking areas.

 Over on the west coast of America, the Case Study Programme was experimenting with new forms of construction.
 Steel, profiled metal and modular offsite construction were being used for innovative, exciting low cost housing.
 These were usually reserved for industrial buildings and certainly not housing schemes.